Venafi/vault-pki-monitor-venafi/README.md

 Venafi policy check is a feature which allows to limit PKI role by Venafi Trust Protection Platform or Venafi Cloud policies.
 Policy check is configured in venafi-policy path, you can restrict this path for InfoSec team only using Vault policies.

-1. Write default venafi policy configuration into venafi-policy path:
+1. Write default Venafi policy configuration into venafi-policy path:
     1. For Trust Protection Platform:
     ```
     vault write pki/venafi-policy/default \